freddessaint/epitome-carousel/README.md

-# epitome-carousel
+# Epitome Carousel
-A standalone JavaScript library for creating carousels.
+A standalone jQuery library for creating carousels.